 Transpower is the State Owned Enterprise that owns over 12,000 km of high voltage transmission lines and more than 170 substations that make up the National Grid.
-Once this high voltage electricity reaches TPCL grid exit points at Gore, Edendale, North Makarewa or Invercargill, PowerNet takes over responsibility for the safe distribution of electricity.
+Once this high voltage electricity reaches TPCL grid exit points at Gore, Edendale, North Makarewa or Invercargill, PowerNet manages the safe distribution of electricity on behalf of TPCL.
 PowerNet is 50% owned by TPCL.